-Part Two: Picking Management and Product Transport
+Part Two: Picking Management and Product Transport Methods

 In my last blog post, Part One: Storage Management and Workflow, I discussed the challenges facing craft beer distributors in terms of warehouse storage issues.
 I explored current trends and several solutions for not only rethinking and reorganizing your current space, but the possibilities for improvement once a space has been completely outgrown.
 My goal is to assist you in navigating your way through the many possible upgrades your company can make that will directly affect your bottom line.